masc-ucsc/livehd/docs/projects.md

 * Do a full flow of LGraph for F1.
 Fast incremental

-## OpenRoad
+## OpenDB

-Integrate OpenRoad flows with LGraph
+Integrate OpenDB flows with LGraph

-Dependence: Liberty, LEF/DEF
+Dependence: none

 Main features:
-* Pick one of the OpenROAD projects and port it to LGraph.
-Compare against original.
+* The new OpenDB from OpenRoad is a good backend (ASIC) bridge that we may want to build.
-* Mostly a show cases for OpenROAD of the advantages of using LGraph as the core.
+* Through OpenDB we can leverage full ASIC synthesis and tools like OpenSTA

 ## Pyrope to LNAST (Kenneth Mayer)